PE5PVB/TPA6130A2/README.md

 # Easy TPA6130A2

-Very simple initialisation of the TPA6130A2 headphones amplifier v1.00 - 2023 Sjef Verhoeven PE5PVB
+Very simple initialisation of the TPA6130A2 headphones amplifier for Arduino IDE v1.00 - 2023 Sjef Verhoeven PE5PVB